lekiert/notes/symfony_messenger_with_slim.md

 $cli->run();
 ```

 As you might have noticed, apart from the `SayHelloCommand` there is another one: `ConsumeMessagesCommand`.
 This is a command that comes out of the box with the Messenger component.
-This is the worker command that will be reponsible for reading messages from queues and delegating them to appropriate handlers.
+This is the worker command that will be responsible for reading messages from queues and delegating them to appropriate handlers.

 ## Dependency container